salmanfarooqui/docs/JS/DOM.md

 > class Menu {
 >  constructor(elem) {
 >    elem.onclick = this.onClick.bind(this);
->      // bind this.onClick to always run with the context of the Menu object.
+>      // elem is menu dom node, 'this' is empty Menu object with __proto__ containing save, load and onClick methods
->      // will run the onClick method with "this" = Menu object created at the time it was bound
+>      // onClick is bound to Menu object, inside onClick 'this' will referance Menu Object
 >  }
 >
 >  save() {